sam-harri/CurriculumVitae/public/posts/less-booleans.md

     # ... implementation ...
 ```

 Later, a new "In Meeting" status is required.
-Now we are at a crossroad, breaking change or another boolean? let's have a look at another boolean :
+Do you add a breaking change or another boolean? let's have a look at another boolean :

 ```python
 def something_user_status(user_id: int, is_active: bool, is_in_meeting: bool) -> None: